ahmed-abdelrazek/SQLServer.BaBu/README.md

 ## SQLServer.BaBu.462
 Using dot Net Framework 4.6.2 and Management Studio 2017 libraries it should work with Windows 7 and later.

+## Note
+You don't need any libraries to use the backup class just copy it's code to your project and it's done it's only needed for the bulk class